matuzalemmuller/tcc-engtelecom/remote-setup/README.md

 * Note that when the VMs were started using terraform all the necessary firewall rules should have been setup already, but you may also need to change your settings to allow additional ports.

 * The docker version installed in the VM needs to be compatible with the rke version installed in the local computer.
 For example, at the time this project is being worked on (Q3 of 2018) the latest stable release of rke is 1.9.0, which supports docker-ce 17.03.x.
-This is not the latest version of Docker at this time.
+However, this is not the latest version of Docker at this time.

 ---
 ### Move k8s local file created by rancher to k8s local configuration folder